RAF Podington

 RDB-7B (RAF Douglas A-20C-1-DO Havoc Boston III), registration AL672, shown as a staff communications aircraft for 8th AF HQ at RAF Bovingdon.
 Prior to its use by 8th AF, this aircraft was originally used to equip the 15th Bombardment Squadron (Light) and used on 4 July 1942 a low-level attack on Luftwaffe airfields in the Netherlands.

 Royal Air Force Podington, more commonly known as RAF Podington, is a former Royal Air Force station in northern Bedfordshire, England, 6 mi south-east of Wellingborough, Northamptonshire.
+Following closure of the station in 1961, the site has been used by Santa Pod Raceway.

 History

 Podington airfield was originally built as an aerodrome for the Air Ministry between 1940 and 1941, to accommodate two bomber aircraft squadrons of the Royal Air Force.

 USAAF use

 On 18 April 1942, it was made available to the United States Army Air Forces (USAAF) Eighth Air Force (8th AF).
 Podington was assigned USAAF Station Number 109.

 28th Troop Carrier Squadron

 The first USAAF unit to use Podington was the 28th Troop Carrier Squadron (28th TCS) in June 1942, arriving from Westover Army Air Field, Massachusetts.
 The 20th was part of the 60th Troop Carrier Group, based at RAF Chelveston.

 The 28th TCS flew Douglas C-47 Skytrains from the base until rejoining the 60th at RAF Aldermaston in August.